coucouland/coucou-user-guide/docs/channel.md

 * Deliver content to subscribers asynchronously, or continue to attempt delivery according to configured parameters.
 * Support different subscription types to allow delivery based on explicit content subscription and contextual (i.e. collection) subscriptions.
 * Ability to consume content published via external sources, such that it may be delivered to appropriate Repository collections based on contextual information.

+## Egress

+An Egress Channel supports delivery of content updates to Subscribers.
+A Channel may be configured to deliver content from multiple Repositories.

+## Ingress

+An Ingress Channel supports consuming content updates from external sources.